 Learning by shipping allowed me to run a variety of teams – highlights were updating the fulfillment pipeline (over the holidays), arranging promotional giveaways (for Oprah), and building a new product line (Kindle with Special Offers).

-After a series of successful releases, I conceived a new TPM org to drive the tablet roadmap.
+After a series of successful releases, I conceived a new cross-functional org to drive the tablet roadmap.
 Our charter was to tackle unowned problems (performance, metrics, dogfood), improve the software platform (sharing, accessibility, i18n/l10n, search), expand the app ecosystem (Shop, Audiobooks, Games, Photos), enable new integration (Local, Cloud Drive, Enterprise, Education), and unlock wow features (X-Ray, Whispersync, FreeTime), which the team continues to do for the Kindle Fire line.